5. Extending the kingdom, 9:35-10:42

 epi + acc. "to [the ground]" - [will not fall] upon [the earth].
 Spacial; "down upon."

-de "and" - but, and.
-Probably just serving as a connective, but possibly adversative; "but even the hairs of your head", ESV.
+de "and" - but/and.
+Transitional, possibly with an adversative tilt; "but even the hairs of your head", ESV.

 uJmwn gen. pro. "-" - of you.
 Emphatic by use and position, while the genitive is probably best read as adverbial, reference / respect; "and with respect to you" = "as for you", REB.
 A person is of more value to God than a sparrow.